-- Step 1.
-Start the Pearson IT Certification Practice Test software from the Windows Start menu or from your desktop shortcut icon. - Step 2.
-To activate and download the exam associated with this book, from the My Products or Tools tab, click the Activate Exam button.
+- Start the Pearson IT Certification Practice Test software from the Win-Step 1. dows Start menu or from your desktop shortcut icon. - To activate and download the exam associated with this book, from the Step 2.
+My Products or Tools tab, click the Activate Exam button.

 - Step 3.
 At the next screen, enter the activation key from the paper inside the cardboard sleeve in the back of the book.
-Once entered, click the Activate button. - Step 4.
-The activation process downloads the practice exam.
-Click Next, and then click Finish.
+Once entered, click the Activate button. - The activation process downloads the practice exam.
+Click Next, and Step 4. then click Finish.